 Reducing C emissions to atmosphere from fossil fuel power plants and cement production facilities by 0.15 GtC/yr is a very ambitious program.
 Given that our track record for the last ten years has shown a gradual increase in emissions it may be somewhat unrealistic to expect that a sudden reversal will occur.
 However, we are assuming that the current recognition of the climate change emergency may start to reduce this rate of increase by 2021.

 Unfortunately, even with this optimistic scenario we will still have future steady state atmospheric carbon dioxide concentrations of 456 ppm, and no one knows what the long term impacts of this would be.
 A recent proposal to resolve this situation that is attracting a lot of attention is to plant one trillion trees.
-This could sequester a lot of carbon, but the there are questions as to who would pay for it, who would manage the forests and ensure that they remain as forests, and what would be the impact on existing agriculture.
+This could sequester a lot of carbon, but the there are questions as to how to pay for it, who would manage the forests and ensure that they remain as forests, and what would be the impact on agriculture.

-However, adding the TimberFish Technology to the current programs could resolve these issues and may provide an economical pathway to returning to existing and even lower atmospheric carbon dioxide levels in the future (pink line in Figure 2.)
+Adding the TimberFish Technology to the current programs could resolve these issues and may provide an economical pathway to returning to existing and even lower atmospheric carbon dioxide levels in the future (pink line in Figure 2.)